Brendan Bechtel

-Brendan Peters Bechtel (born 1981) is an American businessman who is the chairman and CEO of the Bechtel Group, Inc., the second largest construction company in the United States, which has operations in 160 countries.
+Brendan Peters Bechtel (born 1981) is an American businessman who is the chairman and chief executive officer of Bechtel, the second largest construction company in the United States, which has operations in 160 countries.
 The great-great-grandson of founder Warren A. Bechtel, he became CEO at the age of 35, and is the fifth generation of the Bechtel family to lead the privately owned company since 1898.
 Bechtel chairs the infrastructure committee of the Business Roundtable, a lobbying group representing CEOs of some of the largest companies in the country.

 Early life and education

 Brendan is the son of Riley P. Bechtel and the eldest of three children.
 At the age of three, he lived with his family in a trailer at a Bechtel construction site in Borneo.
 He first worked at Bechtel as a paid summer intern when he was 14, the minimum legal working age in California, in the corporate IT group.
 One of his first jobs was to install security cables for laptops at the company headquarters in San Francisco.

-In 2003, he graduated from Middlebury College with a degree in geography.
+In 2003, he graduated from Middlebury College with a Bachelor of Arts degree in geography.
 According to company rules, as a Bechtel family member, he was not allowed to join Bechtel until he had worked somewhere else full-time for at least two years after college.
-After working for the nonprofit Conservation Fund, he pursued his post-graduate studies at Stanford University, earning both an MBA and a master's degree in construction engineering and construction management.
+After working for the nonprofit Conservation Fund, he pursued his post-graduate studies at Stanford University, earning both a Master of Business Administration degree and a Master of Science in Engineering degree with a focus on construction engineering and construction management.